rolling-scopes-school/tasks/react/modules/tasks/final.md

 - This route should be private.
 - Header should be visible.
 - Endpoint (url) input.
 - SDL endpoint (url) input which will be used for the documentation.
 By default will duplicate the value provided in the main url input, and will add "?sdl" to the end.
-Use should be able to modify this url if the api uses another endpoint for the documentation.
+User should be able to modify this url if the api uses another endpoint for the documentation.
 - Query editor.
 The query editor should support prettifying.
 You CAN use one editor for GraphiQL and the RESTfull client, but mind the support of the GraphQL syntax.
 - Response section / JSON viewer.
 JSON viewer should be read-only, it will be used in the response section.
 Should contain information about HTTP response code and the response status.
 You SHOULD reuse the one from the RESTfull client.
 - Variables editor section.
 You CAN reuse the one from the RESTfull client.